The Spirit of Decentralization

 We usually associate curation with arts and entertainment, but it is a more generic activity when considered from a broader perspective.
 Core internet services like search results, sorted status updates from friends, “you might also like” product recommendations, and trending topics on social media are all examples of curation in one form or another, whether manual or algorithmic.

 While consensus protocols for decentrally maintaining objective information (like a transaction ledger) is a well-established research field by now, achieving consensus for subjective information is an emerging topic of interest.
 Curators, consumers, and content creators are often misaligned by conflicting incentives, as numerous scandals have shown, motivating us to rethink our processes for curation.
-Moreover, these ideas are spilling over into more general questions of coordinated decision-making.

-Curation markets are cryptotoken systems which purport to align an unbounded number of participants towards shared goals without a central authority to steer them.
+Curation markets are cryptotoken systems which try to align an unbounded number of participants towards shared goals without a central authority to steer them.
 They are part of a broader effort to establish decentralized internet-native collectives which are less hierarchical and more fluid than traditional organizations based on fixed membership.
 Participation is open to anyone who buys or trades for the token, which is minted on-demand by a smart contract and grants “curatorial” privileges, which can mean anything from backing governance proposals to upvoting memes.

-One way a curation market could work is through a bonding curve, an idea proposed by Simon de la Rouviere, originally for a Reddit-style discussion forum, and then generalized to any context in which a token represents backing or support of something.
+One way a curation market could work is through a bonding curve, an idea proposed by Simon de la Rouviere, originally for a Reddit-style discussion forum, and then generalized to any context in which a token represents backing or support for something.
 A smart contract issues tokens to anyone who deposits an amount of cryptocurrency into a communal pool, according to a price curve which is upwardly fixed to the number of tokens already in supply — the more tokens there are in circulation, the higher the price is to mint another.
-At any time, the token-holder can destroy their tokens and take back from the pool an amount of cryptocurrency along the same price curve, thereby decreasing the token’s active supply and price.
+At any time, the token-holder can destroy their tokens and take back from the pool the proportionate amount of cryptocurrency along the same price curve, thereby decreasing the token’s active supply and price.
 While they hold it, the token bonds curatorial influence to them.

 This setup incentivizes token holders to curate judiciously, since good curation increases attention to the topic, in turn increasing demand for the token in order to influence the content.
 If an early-adopter buys a token cheaply in a new or unpopular market, works to increase demand for the token, then burns their stake after the price has increased, they profit.

-Besides bonding curves, a Cambrian explosion of proposals for tokenized ecosystems for different contexts is taking place.
+Besides bonding curves, a Cambrian explosion of proposals for tokenized ecosystems is taking place.
 Token-curated registries (TCRs, by Goldin et al) allow token-holders to curate a list through an applicant vs. challenger mechanism to vote on candidate entries.
 Stake machines, a variant of TCRs conceived by Dimitri de Jonghe, adds labels and label-specific rules to curated items in order to give more flexibility to lists that require complex permissions or serve multiple purposes.

-As these designs diversify into various flavors, they reflect a growing interest in using tokens for project governance, which can be reframed as “curating” various policy proposals over one another.
-By generalizing the notion of curation to any decision making process that requires prioritization or ranking, curation markets reach their fullest potential.
+As these designs diversify into various flavors, they reflect a growing interest in using tokens for governance, which can be reframed as “curating” various policy proposals over one another.
+By generalizing the notion of curation to any coordinated decision making process that requires prioritization or ranking, curation markets reach their fullest potential.

 Governance as curation